Freight better, parking worse, and what about CSA?

 There are legitimate causes for concern, particularly from the US point of view.
 The thing is, these could be addressed relatively easily.
 This post will take a look at some of the items of concern.

-First, if you haven’t already done so, read my post about Mexican cross-border trucking here: http://truckied.wordpress.com/2009/03/01/mexican-cross-border-trucking/
+First, if you haven’t already done so, read my post about Mexican cross-border trucking here: https://truckied.wordpress.com/2009/03/01/mexican-cross-border-trucking/

 For the purposes of this post, when I say truck, I’m referring to a five axle tractor-trailer, as is commonly operated throughout North America.